-- You are a back or stomach sleeper.
-Between the two mattresses, the Lull is the firmer and more supportive mattress.
-If you sleep on your back or stomach, your hips shouldn’t sink in too far and they should feel properly supported.
+- Back or stomach sleepers- Between the two mattresses, the Lull is the firmer and more supportive mattress.
+If someone sleeps on their back or stomach, their hips shouldn’t sink in too far and they should feel properly supported.

-- Those who want a firmer mattress.
-The Lull is definitely the firmer of the two mattresses.
-If you have had success with firmer-than-average mattresses, this should be the right choice.
+- Those who want a firmer mattress- The Lull is definitely the firmer of the two mattresses.
+If someone has had success with firmer-than-average mattresses, this should be the right choice.

-- You prefer a balanced foam feel.
-If you like a foam feel, but don’t want to sink in too far, the Lull should work for you.
-You will sleep on top of the mattress instead of “in” it.
+- People who prefer a balanced foam feel- If someone likes a foam feel, but doesn’t want to sink in too far, the Lull should work for them.
+They will sleep on top of the mattress instead of “in” it.

 RELATED: Best Mattresses For Stomach Sleepers

-- You prefer a softer mattress.
-Most people will agree that the Puffy is the softer of these two mattresses.
-If you like a little more give in your mattress and want to sink in a bit more, the Puffy should work for you.
+- Those who prefer a softer mattress- Most people will agree that the Puffy is the softer of these two mattresses.
+If people like a little more give in their mattress and want to sink in a bit more, the Puffy should work especially well for them.

-- You are a side sleeper.
-The Puffy has a thicker comfort layer, and it should relieve pressure better than the Lull does.
+- Side sleepers- The Puffy has a thicker comfort layer, and it should relieve pressure better than the Lull does.
 Light- or medium-weight side sleepers should feel little pressure on their shoulders and hips.

-- You like a classic memory foam feel.
-If you like to slowly sink into your mattress, the Puffy is the way to go.
-The mattress has that quicksand feel, and you should feel enveloped by the mattress.
-If you prefer sleeping “in” your mattress (rather that on top of it), the Puffy should be the mattress for you.
+- Those who like a classic memory foam feel- If people like to slowly sink into their mattress, the Puffy is the way to go.
+The mattress has that quicksand feel, and people should feel enveloped by the mattress.
+If people prefer sleeping “in” your mattress (rather that on top of it), the Puffy should be the mattress for them.

-If you keep this information in mind, it should be easy to choose between the Lull and Puffy mattresses, because the differences are quite clear.
+If consumers keep this information in mind, it should be easy to choose between the Lull and Puffy mattresses, because the differences are quite clear.

-The Lull is most likely a better bet for back and stomach sleepers who like a balanced foam feel.
-Side sleepers who prefer the slow, sinking feeling of memory foam should consider the Puffy.
+The Lull is most likely a better bet for back and stomach sleepers who like a balanced foam feel, while side sleepers who prefer the slow, sinking feeling of memory foam should consider the Puffy.
 Readers should take a look through this article multiple times and also check out our mattress comparisons page for other popular Lull and Puffy comparisons like Lull vs Nectar and Puffy vs Purple.